Syntab/javascript-stuff/README.md

-# javascript-stuff
+# stuff

-some JavaScript stuff.
+some stuff written in javascript